| Written by Michal Wozniakowski-Zehenter

 What is safe mining?

 The aim of safe mining is to minimize risks and make mines safer.
 In this approach, miners' well-being is prioritized, as is the environment.
 To mine safely, you need to follow safety regulations and make sure your operations are following local, national, and international standards.
 Mining personnel must wear personal protective equipment (PPE) and participate in regular training and education programs as part of these safety measures.
 Safety practices, technology, and emergency procedures are kept up to date with these initiatives.
-As well as identifying potential hazards and mitigating them, risk assessment and management are integral, including environmental risks and structural integrity.
+Along with identifying potential hazards and mitigating them, risk assessment and management are integral, including environmental risks and structural integrity.
 In case of accidents or natural disasters, you've got to be ready with comprehensive plans and response teams.
 Health monitoring, including regular medical screenings and attention to mental health, ensures miners' well-being.
 As safety standards get better, innovative technologies, like automation and real-time environmental monitoring, help.
 By limiting pollution and using sustainable resource extraction methods, safe mining practices also protect the environment.
-To ensure safety in the mining industry, safe mining involves a holistic approach that combines regulatory compliance with advanced miner technology like wearables and a strong focus on health and the environment.
+Safe mining involves a holistic approach that combines regulatory compliance with advanced mining technology like wearables and a strong focus on health and the environment to ensure safety in the mining industry.

 TAKEAWAY